karltm/imldiff/README.md

 Please see the demo notebooks for how to use the difference models.
 To visualize them directly in your browser, go to https://nbviewer.jupyter.org/github/MasterKarl/imldiff/tree/main/notebooks/.

-The structure of the notebooks is always the same:
-1. Create the data set and the base models and check the performance.
-2. Compare the predictions of the models using classical methods.
-3. Generate SHAP-values for each of the base models and compare them side-by-side and by subtracting the SHAP-values of A from those of B. I consider this the state-of-the art approach.
-4. Generate SHAP values for the difference models.

-If the classifiers support probability estimates, there are additional notebooks that use SHAP-values generated for probabilities and log-odds.

 ## Usage

 ### Requirements
-- Python 3.9 (other versions untested)
+- Python 3.9
-- Package `shap` requires llvm
+- llvm (required by shap package)
   - on Mac OS, install with: `brew install llvm@12` and add to PATH variable
-- Package `xgboost` requires LLVM's OpenMP runtime library (optional)
+- LLVM's OpenMP runtime library (required by xgboost package which is used in certain notebooks)
   - on Mac OS, install with: `brew install libomp`

 ### Install